Assam COVID-19 count reaches 95

 The new case has been identified from Sibsagar district of the state.

 "One young boy from Sibsagar has tested COVID-19 positive.
-Total positive cases rise to 95 in Assam," Chief Minister Himanta Biswa Sarma tweeted.
+Total positive cases rise to 95 in Assam," state minister Himanta Biswa Sarma tweeted.

 The state has 50 active coronavirus cases so far with two deaths.
 (ANI)